mariokerciku/wiki-daprworkshop/Lab-8:-Deploying-to-a-local-cluster.md

     value: N8IVeZRQki # Change this password
 ```

-The redisHost is 'daprworkshop-redis-master:6379' referring to the name found earlier.
+The redisHost is `daprworkshop-redis-master:6379` referring to the name found earlier.
-Deploy the two components for pubsub and statestore:
+Deploy the two components for `pubsub` and `statestore`:

 ```cmd
 kubectl apply -f .\redis-pubsub.yaml